 First Line of Service

 The Patrol Division encompasses the largest and most visible function of the Douglas County Sheriff's Office.
 It is our first line of service to the citizens of Douglas County and as such, our most important asset.
 All other divisions of the Sheriff's Office are designed to support the Patrol Division.
-The Patrol Division is staffed by 18 patrol deputies and 3 patrol sergeants.
-These Deputies are augmented by up to 20 volunteer Reserve Deputies.
+The Patrol Division is staffed by 23 patrol deputies, 3 patrol corporals and 3 patrol sergeants.
 Together these men and women provide patrol and emergency law enforcement services to the County 24 hours a day 365 days a year.